AlignmentResearch/go_attack/sabaki/README.md

 Base KataGo models can be downloaded from https://katagotraining.org/networks/.

+Run `scripts/download-models.sh`
-Run `download-models.sh` to automatically download the strongest adversaries and KataGo models.
+to automatically download the strongest adversaries and KataGo models.

 ```
 # Stronger Dragonslayer